RConsortium/isc-proposal/README.md

 -   Create a new Rstudio project from version control and use the git URL for the repo
 -   Write an overview of the proposal instead of this boilerplate for the README
 -   Start completing the relevant Rmd pages of the proposal
--   Render `isc-proposal.Qmd` to build the document locally
+-   Render `isc-proposal.qmd` to build the document locally
 -   Regularly commit and push the changes to github
 -   Solicit feedback and contributions from others